Country: Indonesia

 Typical Komodo Dive

-You are typically dropped off by a tender over the dive site, and may need to do a negative entry if over a submerged pinnacle.
-The tender will do a live pickup when you surface, and a SMB (safety sausage) is absolutely mandatory.
+You are typically dropped off by a tender over the dive site and may need to do a negative entry if over a submerged pinnacle.
+The tender will do a live pickup when you surface, and an SMB (safety sausage) is absolutely mandatory.
 Some divers will use reef hooks, on the pinnacle dives so you can stay put and enjoy the view.
 Downcurrents are possible, especially on steep drop-offs, but they can usually be avoided with proper planning.

 Komodo has a well-deserved reputation for strong currents, but there are many sites where the flow is minimal and diving is easy.
 Some reefs are also suitable for drift dives, allowing you to sail along with the current rather than fighting it.
 Even at places that are notorious for strong currents, problems can usually be avoided by diving at slack tide—an excellent reason to go with a reputable, experienced dive operator with plenty of local knowledge.

-Overview of Areas
+Overview of Komodo ISLAND dive Areas

 - SOUTH KOMODO

 - Top dive areas include Rinca Island’s Horseshoe Bay, home of iconic sites like Cannibal rock and the Great Yellow Wall.
-The bay is protected from most bad weather, bathed with nutrient rich currents, and has extremely varied underwater terrain, supporting an amazing variety and density of marine life.
+The bay is protected from most bad weather, bathed with nutrient-rich currents, and has extremely varied underwater terrain, supporting an amazing variety and density of marine life.

 - While South Komodo is mostly about the critters, there is a notable big animal dive site called Manta Alley, which you may have guessed, has Mantas.